Four Marines and gunman killed in Tennessee shootings

 "We're all shocked and saddened," Winter said.
 "He never caused any trouble.
 We can't believe that this happened.
 We were just planning to have a swim team banquet tonight."

-"We condemn this horrific attack in the strongest terms possible," said Nihad Awad, national director of the Council on American-Islamic Relations.

-(Reporting by Suzannah Gonzales in Chicago, Brendan O'Brien in Milwaukee, David Bailey in Minneapolis, Frank McGurty and Katie Reiley in New York, Emily Stephenson, Julia Edwards, Lindsay Dunsmuir, Doina Chiacu and David Alexander in Washington and Dan Whitcomb in Los Angeles; Writing by Jon Herskovitz and Dan Whitcomb; Editing by Jonathan Oatis, James Dalgleish and Lisa Shumaker)
+(Reporting by Suzannah Gonzales in Chicago, Brendan O'Brien in Milwaukee, David Bailey in Minneapolis, Frank McGurty and Katie Reiley in New York, Emily Stephenson, Julia Edwards, Lindsay Dunsmuir, Doina Chiacu and David Alexander in Washington and Dan Whitcomb in Los Angeles; Writing by Jon Herskovitz; Editing by Jonathan Oatis and James Dalgleish)